 Varanasi is the spiritual capital of India.
-Also known in history as Kashi (City of Life) and Banaras by the British, Varanasi is an important pilgrimage centre for the Hindus.
+Also known in history as Kashi (City of Life) and Banaras by the British, Varanasi is an important pilgrimage center for the Hindus.
 The city finds mention in the great epics of Mahabharata and Ramayana.
-It was a flourishing trade centre when Buddha came to Sarnath, to preach his first sermon in 500 BC.
+It was a flourishing trade center when Buddha came to Sarnath, to preach his first sermon in 500 BC.
 It is also a cherished name in the art of silk weaving.
 The Banarasi silk sarees and brocades are prized all over the world.
 The renowned American novelist Mark Twain once wrote: "Banaras is older than history, older than tradition older even than legend and looks twice as old as all of them put together".

 The city is known worldwide for its many ghats, embankments made in steps of stone slabs along the river bank where pilgrims perform ritual ablutions.

-The tour of Varanasi includes the visit of the Bharat Mata temple with its big marble relief map of India, the Durga temple and the modern marble Tulsi Manas Temple whose walls are engraved with scenes and verses from the Ramcharitmanas, the Hindi version of the Ramayana.
+The Luxury tour of Varanasi includes the visit of the Bharat Mata temple with its big marble relief map of India, the Durga temple and the modern marble Tulsi Manas Temple whose walls are engraved with scenes and verses from the Ramcharitmanas, the Hindi version of the Ramayana.
 Also see the New Viswanath Temple, one of the tallest in India (non-Hindus are not allowed inside the temple).
-Also visit the Benares Hindu University and its museum and the mosque of the Mughal Emperor Aurangzeb.
+Also visit the Banaras Hindu University and its museum and the mosque of the Mughal Emperor Aurangzeb.

 Kashi Vishwanath Temple